pronamic/pronamic-payment-gateways-fees-for-woocommerce/README.md

 # Pronamic WooCommerce Payment Gateways Fees Suggest

-This plugin suggests WooCommerce payment gateway fees plugins.
+This WordPress plugin adds settings to all WooCommerce gateways to add a fixed and/or variable (percentage) fee.